thorchain/docs/how-it-works/incentive-pendulum.md

 ​
 $$

-- **Adjust Pool Share** based on the ratio of `pooledRune` to `vaultLiquidity` as non-pooled liquidity is not yield-bearing:
+- **Adjust Pool Share** based on the ratio of `pooledRune` to `vaultLiquidity` as non-pooled liquidity is not yield-bearing.

 $$
 \text{adjustmentPoolShare} = \frac{\text{pooledRune}}{\text{vaultLiquidity}} \times \text{basePoolShare}
 $$

-4. **Aggregate the adjusted shares** for both node operators and LPs to ensure they do not exceed the total rewards.
+4. **Aggregate the adjusted shares** for both node operators and liquidity providers to ensure they do not exceed the total rewards.

 $$
 adjustmentRewards = adjustmentPoolShare + adjustmentNodeShare
 $$

-5. **Calculate the final amount** of rewards allocated to LPs, ensuring it does not exceed the totalRewards:
+5. **Calculate the final amount** of rewards allocated to liquidity providers, ensuring it does not exceed the totalRewards.

 $$
 finalPoolShare = \frac{adjustmentPoolShare}{adjustmentRewards} \times totalRewards
 $$

-Liquidity Providers are paid the `finalPoolShare` and Nodes are paid the remainder.
+Liquidity Providers are paid the `finalPoolShare` and nodes operators are paid the remainder.

 ## Stable Example